AMENDMENTThis chapter was reviewed and updated in July 2022.

 The local authority must reconsider its decision where requested to do so by the recipient (but is not required to undertake more than one reconsideration of a decision).
 When conducting its reconsideration, the local authority must consider the representations made by the recipient (and where the recipient is a nominee, any representations made by the child's parent or young person) and must then provide written reasons of its decision following the reconsideration to the recipient (and to the child's parent or young person, where the recipient is a nominee).

-The local authority may only seek repayment of any portion of the Direct Payments that has not already been spent on the agreed provision or the value relating to theft, fraud or misuse.
+The local authority may only seek repayment of any portion of the Direct Payments that has not already been spent on the agreed provision.

 The local authority must stop making Direct Payments if: